-The maximum size of a TALF loan secured by a legacy CMBS would be the lesser of the dollar purchase price on trade date or the market price as of subscription date of the CMBS less, in either case, the base dollar haircut- or in the case of an Eligible PPIF Borrower, less the base dollar haircut indicated below multiplied by 150 percent.
+The maximum size of a TALF loan secured by a legacy CMBS would be the lesser of the dollar purchase price on trade date, the market price as of subscription date, or a value based on the New York Fed's risk assessment, less, the base dollar haircut or in the case of an Eligible PPIF Borrower, less the base dollar haircut indicated below multiplied by 150 percent.
 This is the equivalent of a collateral haircut equal to the base dollar haircut divided by the applicable price.
 For example, assuming a legacy CMBS with a par value of 100 and a seven-year weighted average life, with a base dollar haircut of 17 percent of par: